enriquebelarte/sro-lab/README.md

-Special Resource Operator Lab
+# Special Resource Operator Lab

-Goal:  Document SRO lab requirements

-# Requirements

-* The lab assumes that there is an cluster already deployed

-* The lab contains the following exercises:
+The lab assumes that there is an cluster already deployed and it contains the following exercises:

     * **Exercise 1**
         * SRO will be deployed along with NFD dependency for SRO v1
         * Verify SRO and NFD are running